Qhax11/Shadow-Samurai-Showcase/README.md

 ```

 ### **1.2 States**
-The entire philosophy of the custom AI system is built upon the isolation and encapsulation of behavior into distinct State objects.
-This approach dictates that the logic for deciding what to do and how to do it is entirely contained within the state instance itself, achieving complete decoupling from the central StateManager.
+The entire philosophy of the custom AI system is built upon the isolation and `encapsulation of behavior` into distinct `State` objects.
+This approach dictates that the logic for deciding what to do and how to do it is entirely contained within the state instance itself, achieving complete decoupling from the central `StateManager`.
 Every action, from the most basic repositioning to the most complex counter-attack, is handled by a dedicated State.
 The Manager's only job is to direct control flow to the currently active State; the State, in turn, is responsible for executing its designated behavior and requesting the next necessary transition.

 #### **1.2.1 Base State**
 All concrete behavioral states inherit from the `UStateBase` class, the foundational C++ blueprint that provides the common structure and defines the critical lifecycle for every state.
 This design is paramount, ensuring that all behaviors, regardless of complexity, function consistently and predictably within the central framework.